32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 8. Pancake box

-While pancakes are mostly enjoyed at breakfast, it can also double as a great lunch.
-You can add a kick of protein to it using peanut butter instead of normal butter.
-Pancakes are typically enjoyed with syrup, but you can replace that with a healthier alternative, such as honey or fruits.
-Strawberries or blueberries go well with pancakes, and kids love them.
+While pancakes are mostly enjoyed at breakfast, they can double as a great lunch.
+One plain pancake (38g) can provide 2.4g of protein and several other nutrients (10).
+You can add strawberries or blueberries to make it more nutritious.
+You can use peanut butter instead of regular butter to make the recipe healthier.
+Pancakes are typically enjoyed with syrup, but you can replace that with healthier alternatives like honey or fruits.

 protip_icon Quick tip